krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 ## Patient Portals
 Wouldn't be nice if your healthcare experience felt organized?
-It definitely feels piecemeal and unwieldy to me: I have health records associated with no less than two urgent cares, a couple or so hospitals, and even a slew of primary care physicians (took a few tries to find one I liked).
+It definitely has felt piecemeal and unwieldy to me over the years: I have health records associated with no less than two urgent cares, a couple or so hospitals, and even a slew of primary care physicians (took a few tries before one stuck).
 Yes, you can get your records from each place and keep a folder at home...
 But...

 I don't want to!
 I can buy and sell stocks on my trading account from my mobile phone in the middle of nowhere, waiting for an Uber to pick me up and bring me to an AirBnB where I'll have some GrubHub delivered -- all using Apple Pay.
+I can view where that Uber is on a map as I wait and order that AirBnB 10 minutes before I arrive.
+Each service will provide immediate email confirmation and status updates via text.

 You get the point.
 I want to manage my healthcare experience in one place online.
 I want to see a breakdown of charges, lab tests, and all past diagnoses in one place.
 I want to pay my bills there, make an appointment, and